pmsa1/PMSA/site/content/values/_index.md

     text: >
       If I commit to a job then I see it through.
 Hard work at a fair price.

-      Below is a picture of a small project we were asked to complete.
+      Above is a picture of a small project we were asked to complete.

-      It was done by myself over a single weekend, granted it was the easter long weekend but you can see the craftsmanship and professionalism on display right here on a fairly large greenhouse.
+      It was done by myself over a single weekend, granted it was the Easter long weekend but you can see the craftsmanship and professionalism on display right here on a fairly large greenhouse.
     imageUrl: img/smallconsevatory.jpg
 ---